 Agomelatine has also been shown to have the potential to improve all aspects of the sleep-wake cycle in depressed patients.
-This antidepressant has demonstrated an potential improvement in the quality of sleep and daytime alertness, with its effects kicking off as early as 1 week in randomized trial patients.
+This antidepressant has demonstrated a potential improvement in the quality of sleep and daytime alertness, with its effects kicking off as early as after one week in randomized trial patients.
 [R]

 Agomelatine may also potentially help reduce sleep disturbances in adults with ASD.
 A randomized clinical trial reached this conclusion after administering Agomelatine to 25 adults with ASD.
-All the study’s participants received 25mg/day of Agomelatine or placebo for 3 months.
+All the study’s participants received 25mg/day of Agomelatine or a placebo for three months.
 [R]

-Lastly, a case study shows that 3-week Agomelatine treatment had potentially reduced hyperactivity, irritability, and sleep pattern disturbances in a 10-year-old kid with ASD.
-The response was well-maintained at week-6 and 12.
-Agomelatine could thus address behavioral facets in ASD.
+Lastly, a case study shows that a 3-week Agomelatine treatment had potentially reduced hyperactivity, irritability, and sleep pattern disturbances in a 10-year-old kid with ASD.
+The response was well-maintained at weeks 6 and 12.
+Agomelatine could thus address behavioral facets of ASD.
 [R]